Corneal Transplantation for Corneal and External Eye Diseases

 During the procedure, a circular incision is made in the cornea.
 A disc of tissue is removed and replaced with healthy tissue; these discs may be thin (lamellar keratoplasty) or as deep as the entire cornea (penetrating keratoplasty, the technique used in almost all corneal transplants).
 Local or general anesthesia may be used.
 The entire procedure lasts only 30-90 minutes.

-What results can be achieved with a corneal transplant?
+The results that can be achieved with a Keratoplasty

 A cornea transplant can restore vision, reduce pain, and improve the appearance of a damaged or diseased cornea.
 What you can expect to achieve with these surgeries with Dr. Maehara depends in part upon the reason you needed the surgery, as well as your overall health.